Fleet Indian: 2006: Championship Season

 Fleet Indian returned to graded stakes company in the first race of what would become her Championship year.
 Now trained by Todd Pletcher, Fleet Indian entered the Gr.III Next Move Handicap, one of the favorites in the small field of four.
 She on the race by just over a length, with a final time of 1:49.32.
 Following her graded win, Fleet Indian contested another, this time the Gr.III Sixty Sails Handicap.
 The race favorite, she dominated the field of 8, pulling away in the stretch to win by over 12 lengths.
-Her next race was the ungraded black-type Obeah Stakes at Delaware Park, a race Fleet Indian was using as a prep for the prestigious Gr.II Delaware Handicap.
+Her next race was the ungraded black-type Obeah Stakes at Delaware Park, a race Fleet Indian was using as a prep for the Gr.II Delaware Handicap.
 She won the Obeah by over 7 lengths.

 Next came the Delaware Handicap.
 Once again the 2–5 favorite for the race, Fleet Indian broke cleanly from the gate, and led the field early on.
 She won the race by 5 1/2 lengths in gate-to-wire fashion.

 Fleet Indian won her first Gr.I race, the Personal Ensign, next out, winning by 4 lengths, again in gate-to-wire fashion.
 Fleet Indian looked to keep her seven-race winning streak going when she contested the Gr.I Beldame Stakes, a final prep for the Breeders' Cup Distaff.
 Unlike most of her other races, Fleet Indian was confronted down the stretch by familiar foe Balletto, and the two dueled to the wire.
 Fleet Indian narrowly prevailed, however, by a head victory over Balletto.
 Round Pond notable finished third in the race.